N0NsTr3s/SearchANDGraph/README.md

 SearchANDGraph is a Python application that discovers web sources for a query, crawls pages (and optionally documents), extracts entities/relations, and produces a knowledge graph with HTML visualizations.

-It can be run as a script (writes artifacts under `scans/`) or as a small FastAPI server that lets you type a query in a browser and view the generated graph.
+This project is moving to a **desktop executable** workflow: run scans from a **PyQt UI** and view the generated HTML graph inside the app.

 ## Key Features